Insight

 Who is a dependant?

-A “dependant” could be your spouse, partner, child, parent, someone who lives in the same household as you (excluding tenants, lodgers and boarders), or some other person who depends on you for care.
+A “dependant” could be your spouse, civil partner, child, parent, someone who lives in the same household as you (excluding tenants, lodgers and boarders), or some other person who depends on you for care.

 When does the right arise?